vendasta/setup-new-computer-script/README.md

 ## Tips for using the script at your own company

+This script helps new developers at Vendasta setup their laptops quicker, letting them hit the ground running.
+Before, it could take 2-5 days to install and configure everything, leading to a frustrating first week.

 I have tried to make this script simple and useful.
 You will want to customize the installation and configuration to match the tools and services you use at your company.

 - At Vendasta, we are using Python 2, Go, Angular, and Google Cloud.
 You most likely do not use all of these, so remove, change, and tweak to meet your needs.